Cicho\'n's maximum with evasion number: ultrafilter limit and closedness

-As mentioned above, when the first Cicho\'n's maximum was constructed in \cite{GKS}, they introduced the notion of ultrafilter-limits to keep the bounding number $\bb$ small through the iteration.
-This is described as follows using the notions we have already defined above: \begin{thm}(\cite[Lemma 1.31.]{GKS}) Consider the case $\Gamma=\Lambda^\mathrm{lim}_\mathrm{uf}$.
+As mentioned above, in \cite{GMS16} they introduced the notion of ultrafilter-limits to keep the bounding number $\bb$ small through the iteration and separated the left side of Cicho\'n's diagram.
+This is described as follows using the notions we have already defined above:

+\begin{thm}(\cite[Main Lemma 4.6]{GMS16}, \cite[Lemma 1.31.]{GKS}) Consider the case $\Gamma_\mathrm{uf}=\Lambda^\mathrm{lim}_\mathrm{uf}$.
+Then, $\p_\gamma$ forces $C_{[\lambda]^{<\kappa}}\lq \mathbf{D}$, in particular, $\bb\leq\kappa$. \end{thm} \begin{rem} Note that in Theorem \ref{thm_uf_limit_keeps_b_small} and Main Lemma \ref{lem_Main_Lemma} below, we do not require centeredness.
+The justification is that while we need centeredness when constructing a $\kappa$-$\Gamma_\mathrm{uf}$-iteration $\p_\gamma$ with $\Gamma_\mathrm{uf}$-limits at limit steps (see Lemma \ref{lem_uf_const_all}), after having constructed the iteration we do not need centeredness anymore in the argument itself of controlling cardinal invariants.
+The reason why we state the theorem and the main lemma in the current way is related to Question \ref{que_last} in Section \ref{sec_question}, in order to clarify where the problem discussed in the question lies. \end{rem}